 Match of the Day presenter Gary Lineker has just a few photographs of his family and can only trace his forebears back a couple of generations.
-But he wants to know more and he’s employed a professional genealogist, Anthony Adolph, to trace his ancestors…
+But a journey through his ancestry on Who Do You Think You Are? reveals more about family history

 Two names jump out at the former England striker, both on his grandmother’s side of the family.
 There’s his 3 x great grandfather, James Pratt, if only for the name, although actually Pratt means cunning or clever; and, another generation back, law writer Thomas Billingham.
 Gary’s research into these two lives will reveal two very different Victorian-era stories.